NHSDigital/datascience-seminars/All_materials/20260429_Template_to_Job_Enquiries/README.md

 > [!IMPORTANT]
 > Add the following to all reponses:
 >
-> > NHS England is currently under a [reorganisation](https://www.gov.uk/government/news/worlds-largest-quango-scrapped-under-reforms-to-put-patients-first) and thus may be subjected to recruitment freeze
+> > NHS England is currently under a [reorganisation](https://www.gov.uk/government/news/worlds-largest-quango-scrapped-under-reforms-to-put-patients-first) and thus may be subjected to recruitment freeze.
+Any vacancies can be found [here]( https://www.england.nhs.uk/about/working-for/#nhs-england-jobs-2)
 >

 > [!NOTE]